Here's what tech execs are saying about Trump's immigrant ban

 Salesforce CEO Mark Benioff

-Benioff re-tweeted numerous anti-ban sentiments before posting his own thoughts.
+Benioff retweeted numerous anti-ban sentiments before posting his own thoughts.

 Facebook CEO Mark Zuckerberg

-Zuckerberg joined the voices lambasting the immigrant ban in a Facebook post Friday.
+Zuckerberg was quick to lambast the immigrant ban in a Facebook post Friday.

 Tesla CEO Elon Musk

-Musk called the ban "not the not the best way to address the country's challenges."
+Musk called the ban "not the best way to address the country's challenges."